-8 MVĐ The volume provided by Traffic Detection Systems (MVD) shall be 95.00% accurate: 9 5.00% \$200 per MVD, per-each 0.1% below threshold Annual performance audit, to be executed by Kapsch, for a minimum of 5 minutes and minimum vehicle count of 30, per MVD, as determined by audit confidence as a threshold.
+8 MVD The volume provided by Express Lane Traffic Detection Systems (MVD) related to non-Express Lane facilities shall be 95.00% accurate.
+95.00% \$200 per MVD, per each 0.1% below threshold Annual performance audit, to be executed by Kapsch, for a minimum of 5 minutes and minimum vehicle count of 30, per MVD, as determined by audit confidence as a threshold.
 9 Non- EL Transa ction Process ing 100% of all non-EL transactions shall be transmitted to the CTRMA Data Platform System (DPS) within three (3) calendar days of the transaction date.
-100% 1.
-For lost or uncollectable transactions: a) Actual revenue above \$5,000 AND b) any direct damages associated with the loss.
-2. For transactions transmitted >3 days and <=30 days, AND result in revenue generation: a) 10% of actual revenue AND b) any direct damages associated with the delay.
-3. For transactions older than 30 calendar days: a) Actual revenue above \$5,000 AND b) any direct damages associated with the loss.
+100% For lost or uncollectable transactions: a) Actual revenue above \$5,000 AND b) any direct damages associated with the loss.
+For transactions transmitted &gt;3 days and &lt;=30 days, AND result in revenue generation: a) 10% of actual revenue AND b) any direct damages associated with the delay.
+For transactions older than 30 calendar days: a) Actual revenue above \$5,000 AND b) any direct damages associated with the delay.
 Monthly 10 IR For transactions requiring a manual review process, 99.50% shall be completed, AND returned, within 72 hours from the time the image review request was received.
-99.50% 1.
-For Image Reviews completed >72 hours and <= 10 days: a) \$200 per each 0.1% below threshold.
-2. For Image Reviews completed >10 days and <= 30 days, AND result in revenue generation: a) 10% of actual revenue AND b) any direct damages associated with the delay.
-Monthly
+99.50% For Image Reviews completed &gt;72 hours and completed &gt;72 hours and a) \$200 per each 0.1% below threshold.
+For Image Reviews completed &gt;10 days and completed &gt;10 days, AND result in revenue generation: Monthly